backblaze-b2-samples/live-read-demo/README.md

 # Backblaze B2 Live Read Demo

-Backblaze B2's Live Read feature allows clients to read multipart uploads before they are complete, providing the flexibility of uploading a stream of data as multiple files with the manageability of keeping the stream in a single file.
+Backblaze B2's Live Read feature allows clients to read multipart uploads before they are complete, combining the flexibility of uploading a stream of data as multiple files with the manageability of keeping the stream in a single file.
 This is particularly useful in working with live video streams using formats such as Fragmented MP4.